hashicorp/terraform-cdk/website/docs/cdktf/telemetry.html.md

 page_title: "Telemetry"
 sidebar_current: "cdktf"
 description: |-
-  Product telemetry in CDK for Terraform
+  CDK for Terraform uses a HashiCorp service called Checkpoint to report project metrics.
+Using Checkpoint is optional.
 ---

 # Telemetry